Last updated April 30, 2019

 How does each department hold its users accountable for resource use?

-Now that you have a good idea of what types of data your tagging system should account for, it’s time to draft an action plan.
+Now that you have a good idea of what types of data your tagging system should account for, it’s time to establish a consistent taxonomy for your tags.
+Here's where it's useful to understand some basic information architecture concepts; if you're interested in digging a bit deeper, I highly recommend UXBooth's intro to taxonomies article.

 Because tags are merely strings of text, it’s important to define strict parameters (spelling, prefix/suffix conventions, abbreviations, etc.) governing their use; inconsistent tagging takes a lot of value out of the process.
 If some people use the value “HR” but others use “humanResources”, it creates a blind spot in your “Department” tag—and a potential for inaccurate reporting.